Footwear Design

 Many shoes are not built to withstand the unusual forces generated from high impact sports.
 The Laterals add support to both sides of the toe box and a leather toe cap to reduce wear, providing durability where it's needed most.

-Discipline: Industrial Design · Program: USU OPDD · Year: 2025
+Discipline: Footwear Design · Program: USU OPDD · Year: 2025

 Research